Ovid/zen-of-test-suites/README.md

 Aside from the regular benefits of `Test::Class::Moose`, an interesting benefit of this module is that it loads all of your test and application code into a single process and *then* forks off subprocesses.
 As a result, your code is loaded once and only once.
-Strategies which try to fork before loading your code might still cause the code to be loaded multiple times.
+Alternate strategies which try to fork before loading your code might still cause the code to be loaded multiple times.

 I have used this strategy to reduce a [12 minute test suite to 30 seconds](http://blogs.perl.org/users/ovid/2013/12/merry-christmas-parallel-testing-with-testclassmoose-has-arrived.html).